The Lost Moment

 The Lost Moment is a 1947 American Gothic psychological thriller film directed by Martin Gabel and starring Robert Cummings, Susan Hayward and Agnes Moorehead.

-The film was not well received at the time but its reputation has risen in recent years.
+The film was not well received at the time, but its reputation has risen in recent years.

 Plot

-The movie mirrors some details of its source material (Henry James's The Aspern Papers) and the broad outline of its plot, but it radically alters the characters, adding dissociative identity disorder, a murder, and a fire.

-A publisher, Lewis Venable, travels from New York to Venice, seeking to buy the 19th-century love letters of the late poet Jeffrey Ashton to a woman named Juliana Bordereau.
+Lewis Venable, an American publisher, travels from New York to Venice, seeking to buy the 19th-century love letters of the late poet Jeffrey Ashton to a woman named Juliana Bordereau.
 He learns from a living poet, Charles Russell, that Juliana is still alive at 105.

-Without announcing his intentions, Lewis assumes a false identity.
-He takes lodging at Juliana's and meets her great-niece Tina, a pianist.

-In time, he discovers that Juliana is in dire need of money.
-She even offers to sell him a valuable painting at far too low a price.
-He also learns that Tina has dissociative identity disorder; at times believing that she is Juliana and the object of Ashton's love letters.
+Lewis lodges at Juliana's residence, having assumed a false identity named William Burton, a wealthy American writer.
+There, he meets her great-niece Tina, who escorts Lewis to meet Juliana.

+During their meeting, Juliana is in dire need of money, and Lewis pays her a thousand francs in gold for his three-month stay.
+Six weeks later, Lewis writes a letter to his girlfriend Kathleen he has not found Ashton's letters.
+As he hears nearby piano playing, Juliana calls Lewis into her room, where she offers to sell him a valuable painting of Ashton for a thousand English pounds.
+Lewis agrees to pay, in which Juliana also wants the painting given to Father Rinaldo.

-Charles tries to blackmail Lewis by threatening to reveal his true identity and his interest in acquiring the letters.
+Lewis evidently learns Tina is the pianist, appearing strikingly different from her reserved look.
+She even addresses Lewis as Ashton.
+The next morning, Lewis explains to this to Father Rinaldo, who requests for Lewis to leave the house before anything bad happens.
+Meanwhile, Charles arrives at the estate, and tries to blackmail Lewis by threatening to reveal his true identity and his interest in acquiring the letters.